HOLY TRINITY CELTIC ORTHODOX CHURCH

-1. Common Penitential Rite: The traditional Mass (which includes the Anglo-Celtic Rite and the Latin Liturgy begins with the Priest reciting personal prayers of reparation to God called "The Prayers at the Foot of the Altar."
+1. Common Penitential Rite: The traditional Orthodox Liturgy of St. Gregory and the Latin Liturgy begins with the Priest reciting personal prayers of reparation to God called "The Prayers at the Foot of the Altar."
 In the Celtic Orthodox tradition, the prayers at the foot of the Altar are prayed from the “Little Entrance Table.”
 The New Catholic Mass begins instead with a "Penitential Rite" which the priest and people recite together.
 Who were the first to introduce a common penitential rite?
 The 16th Century Protestants, who wanted to promote their teaching that the priest is no different from the layman.

 4. Communion in the Hand: The 16th century Protestant Martin Bucer condemned the Church's practice of placing the Host on the tongue of the communicant as something “introduced out of a double superstition: first, the false honor they wish to show to this sacrament, and secondly, the wicked arrogance of priests claiming a greater Priestly role than that of the people of Christ in the pews by virtue of the oil of consecration."
 The practice in Protestant churches of "communion in the hand" is thus based upon their rejection of Christ's Real Presence and the Priesthood.
 At the New Mass, just as at a Protestant service, there is Communion in the hand.
 But the men who created the New Mass went even further, for a layman may not only receive Communion in the hand – he is also permitted to distribute it, even on a moment's notice.
 Let us recall St. Thomas Aquinas' (1225-1274) words on this subject: "The body of Christ must not be touched by anyone, other than a consecrated priest.
 No other person has the right to touch it, except in case of extreme necessity" (III, 82 a.3).
 (St. Thomas Aquinas was given the title "Angelic Doctor".
 His canonization decree states, "His doctrine was none other than miraculous.
 He has enlightened the Church more than all other Doctors")